AddressFinder/addressfinder-woocommerce/BUILD.md

 ### Building the JS

- - `npm run build:production`
+ - `npm run build` or `npm run build:production`

 ### Export

-Nigel can you add this?
+Instructions for exporting the WooCommerce plugin are on the [Abletech Wiki](https://sites.google.com/a/abletech.co.nz/wiki/addressfinder/plugins)